Brionconroy/coffee-social-react/README.md

 ### Code Validation

 + Before I deployed my App for the final time.
-I ran the code throught the validator and it pass.
+I ran the code throught the validator and it passed.